Insurances and Pension

 You are covered by the public HEALTH INSURANCE when you reside in Denmark and have a civil registration number, but private health insurances can also be taken out.

-Below on this page, click HERE you can download a pdf file with information about the most general types of insurances, including pension schemes.
+Click here for information about the most general types of insurances, including pension schemes.

 There may be big differences in insurance premiums in the various insurance companies, so you may ask your employer, colleagues or friends for advice regarding choice of insurance and insurance company.